 1. I saw the postman for a second as he passed by.
 SIGHT

 I the postman for a

 second as he passed by.

 2. The students demanded the immediate abolition of the regulations.

 BE

 The students demanded

 immediately.

-3. Women don't often get promoted in some industries.
+3. • Women don't often get promoted in some industries.

 DO

-Rarely in some industrie
+Rarely in some industries.

 4. Some shops try really hard to help you.

 EFFORT

-Some shops really to help you
+Some shops really to help you.

 5. I regret not taking the park ranger's advice.

 WISH

-I the park ranger's advic The moment I told them what happened, they phoned the police.
+I the park ranger's advice.

 6. The moment I told them what happened, they phoned the police.

 SOONER

 No them what happened than they

 phoned the police.

-7. Two famous artists were designing the new clothes.
+7. Two famous artists were designing the new clothes. ew clothes.

 DESIGNED

 The new clothes two famous artists.

 8. Can you explain your answer?

 REASON

 Can you your answer?

+9. Your mother is upset because you don't t hink about the work she does for

+you.

+GRANTED

+Your mother is upset because you · · · ·

+10. Let's delay the decision until next week.

+OFF

-9. 9.
-Your mother is upset because you don't think about the work she does for you.
-GRANTED Your mother is upset because you 10 Let's delay the decision until next week.
-OFF Let's the decision until next week.
-Tasl k 2.
-For sentences 1-10 , identify and correct the mistakes (gra mmatical, lexical, spelling or socio-cultural).
-There is one mist take in each sentence.
+Let's the decision until next week.

+Task 2.
+For sentences 1-10, identify and correct the mistakes (grammatical, lexical, spelling or socio-cultural).
+There is one mistake in each sentence.
 You must use one or two words to correct it.

-1. .
-The Great Fire of London was a major conflagration that swept through the • central parts of the city of London in September, 1858.
-2. • Water closets were adopted by the most afluent households of London in the 2 early 19 th century, in place of privies and cess pits.
-Inventors object their ideas being copied.
-4. • Great engeneers open themselves up to the world - they know that a strong 5 online presence is important for them to succeed and land some amazing projects to work on 5 The next time you see yourself impatiently falling in line to get tickets to a J film showing, think of the humbling history of queing which traces back to World War II.
-6. Our regional measures have had a significant impact unemployment.
-7. • Peter had dealt admirable with the sudden questions about Keith.
-I was sure I haven't met him before.
-9. The target of The Boston Tea Party was the Tea Act which allowed the British East India company to buy tea from China in American colonies without paying taxes apart from those imposed by the Townshend Acts.
-10 All the children huddled under an old cost made of animal skins, which w 0.0 10 ).
-All the children huddled under an old coat made of animal skins, which we full of louse a S Tull Of Touse.
+- 1. The Great Fire of London was a major conflagration that swept through the central parts of the city of London in September, 1858. - 2.
+Water closets were adopted by the most afluent households of London in the early 19th century, in place of privies and cess pits. - 3.
+Inventors object their ideas being copied. - 4.
+Great engeneers open themselves up to the world they know that a strong online presence is important for them to succeed and land some amazing projects to work on. - 5.
+The next time you see yourself impatiently falling in line to get tickets to a film showing, think of the humbling history of queing which traces back to World War II. - 6.
+Our regional measures have had a significant impact unemployment. - 7.
+Peter had dealt admirable with the sudden questions about Keith. - 8.
+I was sure I haven't met him before. - 9.
+The target of The Boston Tea Party was the Tea Act which allowed the British East India company to buy tea from China in American colonies without paying taxes apart from those imposed by the Townshend Acts.

+10. All the children huddled under an old coat made of animal skins, which was full of louse.